MrAghyad/RestaurantTableReservation/README.md

 After installing Laravel and Postgresql on your device, clone this repository. ["laravel-rest" folder](https://github.com/MrAghyad/RestaurantTableReservation/tree/main/laravel-rest) contains the project files that we need to work with.
 Hence, get into the project folder and follow these steps:

 1. If you have installed Postgresql with the default settings, then run the database either through command-line or via pgadmin4 and setup your database.
-2. After setting the database up, copy .env.example and rename it to .env.
+2. Copy .env.example and rename it to .env.
 3. Run the following command (after opening cmd in the project's folder) to generate APP_KEY
 	* `> php artisan key:generate`
 4. Run the following command (after opening cmd in the project's folder) to generate JWT_SECRET